proxmox/proxmox-backup/docs/technical-overview.rst

 normal chunks.

-The hashes of encrypted chunks are calculated not with the actual (encrypted) chunk content, but with the plaintext content concatenated with the encryption key.
+The hashes of encrypted chunks are calculated not with the actual (encrypted) chunk content, but with the plain-text content concatenated with the encryption key.
 This way, two chunks of the same data encrypted with different keys generate two different checksums and no collisions occur for multiple encryption keys.